journey-education/ds-admissions-challenge/README.md

 ## Project Submission

-You will need to submit your notebook through Github.
+When you're done, submit your notebook through Github following these steps:
 1. Create a new **public** repository on your account.
 It's important that the repository is public.
 2. Upload your completed **Project Submission notebook** into this repository.
 3. Send the Github link to the .ipynb Project Submission notebook to your contact person by the given deadline.